 Companies using ICs to supplement their workforce or render services to their customers, should not view Donald Trump’s election as an opportunity to misclassify employees as ICs.
 Rather, such companies should expect the states to continue their crackdown on the misclassification of 1099ers and other types of ICs that legally should be treated as W-2 employees.
 Such businesses should also anticipate that plaintiffs’ class action lawyers will continue to target companies that fail to structure, document, and implement their IC relationships in a manner that complies with applicable IC laws.

 What should companies that use ICs do, especially businesses in the on-demand, gig, and digital economies?
 As I have stated in other blog posts, businesses that utilize ICs would be wise to focus on enhancing their compliance with applicable IC laws.
-Businesses interested in enhancing their compliance with IC laws can do so in a variety of ways, as detailed in my White Paper (found on the Resources/Links page of this blog) on minimizing IC misclassification risks, including the use of IC Diagnostics™.
+Businesses interested in enhancing their compliance with IC laws can do so in a variety of ways, as detailed in my White Paper (found on the Resources/Links page of this blog) on minimizing IC misclassification risks, including the use of a process such as IC Diagnostics™.
 This process assesses IC compliance under applicable law, restructures and re-documents the IC relationship in a more compliant manner, and then implements the IC relationship in a customized and sustainable fashion.

 Written by Richard Reibstein.